nextcloud/HaRP/README.md

 >
 > Adding `HaRP` support is fully compatible with the existing `DSP` system, so you won’t need to maintain two separate release types of your ExApp.

-1. Copy the `start.sh` script from the `exapps_dev` folder of this repository and set it as the entry point in your ExApp’s `Dockerfile`.
+1. Copy the `start.sh` script from the `exapps_dev` folder of the HaRP repository into your Docker image (e.g., using a `COPY` instruction).
-2. After copying `start.sh`, edit its last line so that it runs your ExApp’s main binary (or script).
+2. In your ExApp's `Dockerfile`, set the `ENTRYPOINT` to execute `start.sh` followed by the **command and arguments required to launch** your actual application.
+The `start.sh` script will perform launch of `FRP` client if needed and then use `exec` to run the command you provide as arguments.
+3. Ensure the `curl` command-line utility is installed in your ExApp's Docker image, as it's needed by the following script to download the FRP client.
-3. Add the following lines to your `Dockerfile` to automatically include the `FRP client` binaries in your Docker image:
+4. Add the following lines to your `Dockerfile` to automatically include the `FRP client` binaries in your Docker image:

     ```bash
     # Download and install FRP client